remlapmot/cibookex-r/docs/15-prop-scores-r.md

 ##
 ## data:  wt82_71 by qsmk
 ## t = 0.0060506, df = 11.571, p-value = 0.9953
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group 0 and group 1 is not equal to 0
 ## 95 percent confidence interval:
 ##  -5.283903  5.313210
 ## sample estimates: